Advising & Mentoring

 - Strategy for Applying for Internships, Jobs and Scholarships with a Formal Application Process - read this before asking for letters of recommendation!

-- Template for a CV (resume) – NO, it doesn’t have to just be one page!
+- Template for a CV (resume) – A CV (resume for scientists) doesn’t have to just be one page!

 - How to Apply to Graduate School (from the Leadership Alliance)